alejandroland/alejandroland/_posts/2020-04-03-11-things-I-learned-from-the-lean-startup.markdown

 There are limited resources on a Startup, the main goal is to lift off before the runway ends on a cliff.
 If your Startup is glued to the ground you have to throw away what’s not necessary.
 Maybe you are paying a high fee for a fancy CRM and you have zero leads to work with, that’s waste.
 Or maybe you are leasing a story when there’s just 3 people and a goldfish on your team.
 You don’t need those… yet.
 The most important part on your startup is to create value, generate cash flow and lift off.

-## 2. Iterate through the fedback loop as fast as possible
+## 2. Iterate through the feedback loop as fast as possible

 Build, measure, learn – in that order.
 This brings to my mind an article about a decision-making technique called OODA.
 You can take a look here -> [OODA LOOP: What You Can Learn from Fighter Pilots About Making Fast and Accurate Decisions][1] a really big part of Startups is about making experiments.
 Learning as fast as possible what works and what doesn’t is critical to success given the amount of resources you count on.